apache/pekko/docs/src/main/paradox/stream/operators/Source-or-Flow/throttle.md

 ## Example

 Imagine the server end of a streaming platform.
 When a client connects and request a video content, the server should return the content.
-Instead of serving a complete video as fast as bandwith allows, `throttle` can be used to limit the network usage to 24 frames per second (let's imagine this streaming platform stores frames, not bytes).
+Instead of serving a complete video as fast as bandwidth allows, `throttle` can be used to limit the network usage to 24 frames per second (let's imagine this streaming platform stores frames, not bytes).

 Scala